On Lichnerowicz sharp distance-regular graphs: Introduction

 A non-complete graph $G$ is called a {\it Terwilliger} graph if, for any two vertices $x$ and $y$ at distance 2, the subgraph of $G$ induced by the common neighbors of $x$ and $y$ is a clique of size $\beta$ (for some fixed $\beta \geq 1$).
 Note that an amply regular graph is Terwilliger if and only if it contains no induced quadrangles.

-\begin{theorem} Let $G$ be an amply regular Terwilliger graph with positive Lin-Lu-Yau curvature.
+\begin{theorem} Let $G$ be an amply regular Terwilliger graph with positive Lin--Lu--Yau curvature.
 Then, $G$ is isomorphic to one of the following graphs: the pentagon, the icosahedron, the line graph of the Petersen graph, the line graph of the Hoffman–Singleton graph, or the line graph of a strongly regular graph with parameters $(3250,57,0,1)$. \end{theorem}

 Classifying graphs with positive Lin–Lu–Yau curvature under various natural constraints is a fruitful research direction.
 Examples include classifications for graphs that are $C_4$-free \cite{LY,LY24}, outerplanar \cite{BOSWY24,LLW}, and Halin graphs \cite{CLLY}.
-Perhaps one of the most interesting open problems in this direction is the classification of planar graphs with positive Lin–Lu–Yau curvature (and minimum degree at least 3).
+Amply regular graphs with parameters $(n,d,\alpha,\beta)$ were proved to have positive Lin--Lu--Yau curvature whenever $\alpha=\beta >1$ \cite{LL21} or $1\ne \beta> \alpha$ \cite{HLX24}.
+A direct consequence of Theorem \ref{ARTG} is the classification of all amply regular graphs with positive Lin--Lu--Yau curvature and $\beta =1$ (Corollary \ref{mu1}).

 The rest of the paper is organized as follows.
 In Section \ref{section2}, we recall the necessary background on the Lin--Lu--Yau curvature, amply regular graphs, strongly regular graphs, distance-regular graphs, and Terwilliger graphs.
 In Section \ref{section3} and Section \ref{section4}, we prove Theorem \ref{ARTG} and Theorem \ref{thm3}, respectively.